dyno-might/dyno-might.github.io/_posts/2020-11-16-simpsons-paradox-and-the-tyranny-of-strata.md

 ## Colors

-Except, it occurs to you that maybe Zeus is influenced by the color of fur that the animals have.
-So you go back and update your records to break things down by color.
+Except, maybe Zeus doesn't care about species, and he's biased in terms of the color of fur that the animals have.
+You go back and update your records to break things down that way.

 ![sheep v goats 2](/img/simpson/goats9c.svg)